Snaizeholme Red Squirrel viewing area

 The viewpoint and surrounding woodland offer an excellent chance of getting superb views of red squirrels as they visit a feeder in a woodland clearing.
 With luck you may also see roe deer, along with a variety of woodland birds, such as siskin, lesser redpoll and perhaps even a common crossbill.

-You can take advantage of the Little White Bus service from the Dales Countryside Museum that will take you to Snaizeholme.
+The Little White Bus operates a book in advance service throughout the year from the Dales Countryside Museum to the start of the Red Squirrel trail.
 From the drop-off point, it is a 2.5 mile circular walk to the red squirrel viewpoint.
+The bus journey tasks approximately 15 minutes.
+Make sure you arrange a time with the driver to come back for you!